10 chimney breast ideas for your kitchen design

 Houseplants introduce biophillic design to your space and foster a mood-lifting connection back to nature.
 By creating a small ‘green zone’ of plants around a chimney breast, you can add some colour and vitality to your kitchen without obstructing food preparation space.
 Naturally, you’ll want to make sure that enough light is reaching the chimney breast first — but if it’s bright enough, consider filling the space up with ferns, palms and flowers to bring the outside in.

-4. Anchor the dining area
+4. Anchor the Dining Area

 Basing your seating around the chimney breast is a neat way to centre a dining area in your kitchen.
-Whether you use a table or island, positioning this as a centrepiece attached to the protruding chimney breast will blend it seamlessly into the surrounding space.
+Whether you use a table or island, positioning this as a centrepiece attached to the protruding chimney breast will blend seamlessly into the surrounding space.
 This creates a communal area for the family as well as a convenient hosting spot for when guests visit.

-5. Expose the brickwork
+5. Expose the Brickwork

 To enhance an otherwise flat wall, many choose to partially or fully expose the brickwork.
 This can add a rustic edge to soften modern kitchens with chimney breasts.
 Brickwork provides an element of visual warmth and a contrast from the polish of popular kitchen design — like in this Shaker kitchen featuring an exposed wall.

-6. Make an entertainment wall
+6. Make an Entertainment Wall

 If your kitchen space doubles as a dining or living area, chimney breasts make a great spot to place a TV.
 Ideally, however, the fireplace should be fully decommissioned and covered — as placing a screen above an exposed hearth may position it at an uncomfortable viewing height.
-TV sets can often be mounted directly onto the existing wall or sunk slightly back into the cavity, making space for cables, set-top boxes and games consoles behind the facade.
+TV sets can often be mounted directly onto the existing wall or sunk slightly back into the cavity, making space for cables, set-top boxes and game consoles behind the facade.

-7. Install shelving
+7. Install Shelving

 If you need more storage space but don’t want to cut into a covered chimney breast, a simple solution is to mount shelves on the front wall or surrounding alcoves.
-This is an easy home-DIY job that can add function to unused wall space, allowing you to stack books, speakers, decorations or other bits and pieces out of the way of the main kitchen thoroughfare.
+This is an easy home DIY job that can add function to unused wall space, allowing you to stack books, speakers, decorations or other bits and pieces out of the way of the main kitchen thoroughfare.

-8. Hang artwork or photos
+8. Hang Artwork or Photos

 Chimney breasts offer the space to personalise your kitchen with art or family photos.
 As these structures are usually central in the room, a big canvas or collage of smaller prints will help draw the eye.
 If your walls elsewhere in the kitchen are more neutral, this is a great spot to instil some colour and personality into your design.

-9. Embed your cooker
+9. Embed Your Cooker

 Setting a cooker back into a chimney breast is another valuable use of the dead space occupied by the structure.
 To get the most out of this setup, you should plan to use the connected wall for worktops.
 This way, you can inset your cooker in the cavity and fit the overhead area with a cooker hood to create a flush wall for food preparation — making the chimney breast a practical design feature rather than an intrusion.

-10. Light it up
+10. Light It Up

 Add layers to your kitchen lighting configuration by installing additional fixtures around the chimney breast.
 Extra lighting options allow you to switch between functional task lighting and more ambient conditions.
 For example, you might choose to introduce fittings to the inside of the cavity, the front of the breast itself, or along the alcoves on either side to complement a hanging TV or any framed decor.

 With a little creativity, a chimney breast can be a real asset to your dream kitchen design.
-You can avoid expensive and time-consuming structural work by incorporating them into your plans and improving both their function and form.To chat to one of our showroom colleagues about your kitchen design needs, request an appointment or pay us a visit at one of our showrooms today
+You can avoid expensive and time-consuming structural work by incorporating them into your plans and improving both their function and form.
+To chat with one of our showroom colleagues about your kitchen design needs, request an appointment or pay us a visit at one of our showrooms today